akashw-22/Genskill_Project-Anonymous_Voting_Sytsem/README.md

 This is a web application that allows the user to create polls and participate in polls anonymously (Works best on Chrome)

 * Users can register to the database and login to the site
 * They can create a poll and shedule the deadline.
-The creators can view the poll info in runtime
+The creators can view the poll info.
-* Users can participate in polls through links or through their home screen
+* Users can participate in polls through links or from their home screen

 To configure install the python packages listed in the requirements.txt and make sure you have postgresql in your system